gsa logo

 II.
 FAS Sales Reporting

-Contractors should ask their Industrial Operations Analyst or Contracting Officer.
+Contractors should ask their Administrative Contracting Officer, Industrial Operations Analyst, or Contracting Officer.

 You can report sales using one of the five methods available.
 From the application pages you can report data using the Form Entry method (entering data in a web form) or File Upload method (uploading data saved to an excel template or a .csv template).

 In addition, you can report data using the Enterprise Data Interchange (EDI) method or Application Programming Interface (API) method.
-The specifications necessary to set up these interfaces with FAS SRP are available on the FAS SRP portal page.
+The specifications necessary to set up these interfaces with FAS SRP are available through the VSC help desk.

-If the vendor does not know the task order or PIID, enter the GSA contract number.
+If the vendor does not know the task order or PIID, enter the order number, invoice number, or other unique identifier.

 Click Yes in the Reporting zero sales field on the report page to indicate no sales for the reporting period.
 However, you must report Zero Sales within the 30-day report requirement period to avoid delinquency status.